akka/akka/akka-docs/src/main/paradox/typed/cluster-sharding.md

 See @ref:[Cluster Sharding concepts](cluster-sharding-concepts.md).

-## Sharding State Store Mode
+## Sharding State

 There are two cluster sharding states managed:

 1. @ref:[ShardCoordinator State](cluster-sharding-concepts.md#shardcoordinator-state) - the `Shard` locations
-1. @ref:[Remembering Entities](#remembering-entities) - the entities in each `Shard`, which is optional, and disabled by default
+1. @ref:[Remembering Entities](#remembering-entities) - the active shards and the entities in each `Shard`, which is optional, and disabled by default

+### State Store Mode

-For these, there are currently two modes which define how these states are stored:
+For shard coordinator state, there are two modes which define how these states are stored.

 * @ref:[Distributed Data Mode](#distributed-data-mode) - uses Akka @ref:[Distributed Data](distributed-data.md) (CRDTs) (the default)
 * @ref:[Persistence Mode](#persistence-mode) - (deprecated) uses Akka @ref:[Persistence](persistence.md) (Event Sourcing)

 @@include[cluster.md](../includes/cluster.md) { #sharding-persistence-mode-deprecated }

-Changing the mode requires @ref:[a full cluster restart](../additional/rolling-updates.md#cluster-sharding-configuration-change).

-### Distributed Data Mode
+#### Distributed Data Mode

 This mode is enabled with configuration (enabled by default):